 The Co-operative maintains allowances for potential credit losses related to doubtful accounts.
 Current economic conditions, customer history, why the accounts are past due and the accounts' industry are all considered when determining whether past due accounts should be allowed for or written off.
-The doubtful accounts expense is calculated on a specific-identification basis for high risk accounts receivable and on a statistically derived allowance basis for the remainder.
-The balance in allowance for doubtful accounts at October 31, 2017, was \$4 (2016 - \$4).
+The allowance for doubtful accounts is calculated on a specific-identification basis for high risk accounts receivable and on a statistically derived allowance basis for the remainder.
+The balance in allowance for doubtful accounts at October 31, 2018, was \$3 (2017 - \$4).